Timbuktu: Leo Africanus

 Perhaps most famous among the accounts written about Timbuktu is that by Leo Africanus, born El Hasan ben Muhammed el- Wazzan-ez-Zayyati in Granada in 1485.
 His family was among the thousands of Muslims expelled by King Ferdinand and Queen Isabel after their reconquest of Spain in 1492.
 They settled in Morocco, where he studied in Fes and accompanied his uncle on diplomatic missions throughout North Africa.
 During these travels, he visited Timbuktu.
 As a young man he was captured by pirates and presented as an exceptionally learned slave to Pope Leo X, who freed him, baptized him under the name "Johannis Leo de Medici", and commissioned him to write, in Italian, a detailed survey of Africa.
 His accounts provided most of what Europeans knew about the continent for the next several centuries.
 Describing Timbuktu when the Songhai Empire was at its height, the English edition of his book includes the description:

-According to Leo Africanus, there were abundant supplies of locally produced corn, cattle, milk and butter, though there were neither gardens nor orchards surrounding the city.
+According to Leo Africanus, there were abundant supplies of locally produced grain, cattle, milk and butter, though there were neither gardens nor orchards surrounding the city.
 In another passage dedicated to describing the wealth of both the environment and the king, Africanus touches upon the rarity of one of Timbuktu's trade commodities: salt.

 These descriptions and passages alike caught the attention of European explorers.
 Africanus also described the more mundane aspects of the city, such as the "cottages built of chalk, and covered with thatch" – although these went largely unheeded.